Kiitsu Kyōkai

 On the second and fourth Thursdays of each month, the meeting will be held between 10:30am-12:00 midday UK time.

 NB.
-There will be no meetings on any fifth Thursday.
+There will be no meetings on any fifth Thursday, nor during the month of August.

 Here is the stable Zoom link for both morning and evening meetings: